huggingface/blog/education.md

 ## 🤗 **Education for Instructors**

-🗣️ We want to empower educators with tools and offer collaborative spaces where students can build ML using open-source technologies and state-of-the-art ML models.
+🗣️ We want to empower educators with tools and offer collaborative spaces where students can build machine learning using open-source technologies and state-of-the-art machine learning models.

 - We’ve assembled [a toolkit](https://github.com/huggingface/education-toolkit) that instructors of machine learning or Data Science can use to easily prepare labs, homework, or classes.
 The content is self-contained so that it can be easily incorporated into an existing curriculum.
 This content is free and uses well-known Open Source technologies (transformers, gradio, etc).
 Feel free to pick a tutorial and teach it!